Fergus Sheppard: Professional career

 He was elected a fellow of the Royal Society of Architects in 1969, held public roles as the President of the Royal Society of Arts, and as a member of the Historic Places Trust.
 He was chairman of the Wellington Branch of the Institute of Architects and went to hold key roles with the New Zealand Institute of Architects at national level.

 The "Sheppard collection" held by the Architecture and Planning Library of the University of Auckland, was originally compiled by Sheppard in an effort to collect information on every New Zealand architect.

-Works
+Selected works

 Among the buildings which Sheppard personally designed, collaborated on, or supervised the design of are:

+Legacy

+In 2021, the former Putāruru Post Office (1970) was the recipient of an "Enduring Architecture Award" in the New Zealand Institute of Architects (NZIA) Waikato Bay of Plenty Architecture Awards.

+In 2024, the University of Canterbury – Puaka-James Hight (Central Library) Building (1969-1974) received the "Enduring Architecture Award" in the NZIA Canterbury Region Architecture Awards.